MichaelSaah/datagen/README.md

 ```["Stanley", "Brocious", "Justin640@verizon.net", 32]```

+### Generators
+In the last example, `"firstName"`, `"lastName"`, `"eMail"`, and `"personAge"` are all example of what we call generators.
+In their simplest form generators are passed as just a name.
+However, some generators can take arguments.

+For example, there is a `numberInt` generator that when passed without arguments produces a random signed 32 bit integer.
+However, let's say we wanted a three digit positive integer for a schema.
+All we need to do to get one of these is `numberInt|100|999`.

+As you can see, we use the `|` char to seperate arguments in generators.

+Generators are very easy to write, so if you need something custom, don't be afraid to write it!

 ### Multiple Records
 Of course, producing one record isn't much fun.
 Datagen provides two  ways to produce multiple records.